Providence Divorce Lawyer with Extensive Experience

 The divorceprocess can be confusing and complex.
 RI divorce lawyer Susan T. Perkins wants all of her clients to have access to the information they need so they feel confident about moving forward with their divorce.

 You’ve tried everything, but your marriage just can’t seem to work.
 Let Rhode Island Divorce Attorney Susan T. Perkins help you untie that knot.

-Whether the marriage dissolution is easy or complex, you’ll need an experienced Rhode Island divorce lawyer to help you find your way to a settlement agreeable to all parties involved.
+Marriage is a legal relationship between two people, but when it doesn’t last ‘till death-do-us-part, many legal matters can arise quickly and unexpectedly.
+Easy or complex divorce, you’ll need an experienced Rhode Island divorce lawyer to help you find your way to a settlement that’s agreeable to all parties involved.

 There are two types of divorce: uncontested and contested.

 An uncontested divorce, or collaborative divorce, is one in which both sides are in agreement and simply need the guidance of the courts and divorce attorneys to iron out the fine details.

 This type of divorce will likely move quickly through the court system and will cost less than a contested divorce.

 A contested divorce, or traditional divorce, is one in which the two parties do not see eye-to-eye on the divorce terms and requires a skilled divorce attorney to successfully mediate the situation.

 In the event of a contested divorce, the process will be similar to that of any typical lawsuit where one party sues another.

 The divorce will then proceed in three stages: commencement, discovery, and settlement or trial.